 Tweaking Joanna’s Lemon Pie

-- More Lemon Flavor: Added extra lemon juice and lemon extract for a stronger lemon flavor without it being overwhelming.
+- More Lemon Flavor: Added more lemon juice and extract for a stronger lemon taste without being too much.

-- Reduced Sweetness: Added salt and vanilla extract to help balance sweetness.
+- Less Sweetness: Added salt and vanilla extract to balance the sweetness.

-- Graham Cracker Crust: I replaced with my personal favorite Graham Cracker Crust recipe (recognize it from this Coconut Cream Pie?)
+- Graham Cracker Crust: Used my favorite Graham Cracker Crust recipe (you might recognize it from my Coconut Cream Pie).

-- Whipped Cream: Adding some vanilla bean paste for a stronger flavor and for those pretty black flecks throughout!
+- Whipped Cream: Added vanilla bean paste for extra flavor and those nice black specks!

 Quick Tip